When I started my PR/communications firm 18 years ago, my strategy for getting new clients was twofold:

 - Look for organizations that had a product or services that needed to be explained in order for their features and benefits to be understood.

-- Get on the phone, contact them, and try to get them onboard.
+- Cold calls, getting on the phone, contact them, and try to get them onboard.

 It worked, and many of the clients that signed up with AlturaSolutions then are still with us today.
 While I do not do a lot of marketing for my firm today, the marketing efforts I do make indicate that only one element of this strategy would still be successful: looking for organizations that have products or services that need to be explained.